-The Topology Hiding screen allows you to manage how various source, destination and routing information in SIP and SDP message headers are substituted or changed to maintain the integrity of the network.
+The Topology Hiding screen manages how various source, destination and routing information in SIP and SDP message headers are substituted or changed to maintain the integrity of the network.
 It hides the topology of the enterprise network from external networks.
-From the left-hand menu select Global Profiles Topology Hiding (not shown).
+Navigate to Global Profiles > Topology Hiding (not shown).